 The obstacles the Yemeni-American communities face are manifold and complex, thus the approach taken by YAJI is similarly multifaceted, combining legal tools with non-legal advocacy such as creating resources, community outreach, and fact-finding projects.

-Some of the legal and non-legal advocacy projects stemming from YAJI include:
+YAJI’s legal and non-legal advocacy projects include:

 - Window Dressing the Muslim Ban: Reports of Waivers and Mass Denials from Yemeni-American Families Stuck in Limbo